dslewicki/PacManRobotSimul/README.md

 Simulated environment for the robot for the Pac-Man Robot competition.
 This program will be used to test the algorithm for the competition, and will possibly be implemented into the robot itself.

+02/09/2017
+Finally, the mapping works.
+The robot can now see in all directions appropiately, AND its refresh occurs before the movement instead of after.
+A fully comprehensive check has not been performed to confirm that the mapping is entirely bug-free, but now I can start working on the ghostses.

 02/02/2017
 I can detect walls from the north, but it does not draw it correctly.
 I want to die.